mozilla/pkipolicy/rootstore/policy.md

     the account holder’s behalf;
-3.  for a certificate capable of being used for SSL-enabled servers, the CA takes reasonable measures to verify that the entity submitting the certificate signing request has registered the domain(s) referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
+3.  for a certificate capable of being used for SSL-enabled servers, the CA takes reasonable measures to verify that the entity submitting the certificate signing request has registered the domain name(s) referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
 4.  for certificates marked as Extended